erfinfeluzy/quarkus-demo/README.md

-# Quarkus Tutorial on Openshift
+# Quarkus Tutorial with Panache ORM on Openshift

 ## Generate Project Skeleton